Lenin's Mausoleum: History

 Two days after Vladimir Lenin's death on 21 January 1924, architect Alexey Shchusev was tasked with building a structure suitable for viewing of the body by mourners.
 A wooden tomb, built in Red Square close to the Moscow Kremlin Wall, was ready on 27 January, the same day Lenin's coffin was placed inside.
 More than 100,000 Soviet citizens visited the tomb in the next six weeks.
 By the end of May, Shchusev had replaced the tomb with a larger, more elaborate mausoleum, and Lenin's body was transferred to a sarcophagus designed by architect Konstantin Melnikov.
 The new wooden mausoleum was opened to the public on 1 August 1924.

 Pathologist Alexei Ivanovich Abrikosov had embalmed Lenin's body shortly after his death, with Boris Zbarsky and Vladimir Vorobiev later being tasked with its ongoing preservation.
 Zbarsky was soon assisted by his son Ilya Zbarsky, a recent graduate of Moscow University, who likened the work on Lenin's body to that of ancient Egyptian priests.
 In 1925, Boris Zbarsky and Vorobiev urged the Soviet government to replace the wooden structure after mold was found in the walls and even on the body itself.
 A new mausoleum of marble, porphyry, granite, and labradorite, designed by Shchusev, was completed in 1930.
 The mausoleum also served as a viewing stand for Soviet leaders to review military parades on Red Square.

 Lenin's body has been on almost continuous public display inside the mausoleum since its completion in 1930.
+It was kept under a continuous ceremonial guard of KGB soldiers.
 In October 1941, during the Second World War, known in Russia as the Great Patriotic War, when it appeared that Moscow might be captured, the body was evacuated to Tyumen in Siberia.
 After the war, the body was returned, and the tomb was reopened.
 Between 1953 and 1961, the embalmed body of Joseph Stalin shared a spot next to Lenin's; Stalin's body was eventually removed as part of de-Stalinization and Khrushchev's Thaw, and buried in the Kremlin Wall Necropolis.
 Soviet sculptor Nikolai Tomsky designed a new sarcophagus for Lenin's body in 1973.

 On 26 January 1924, the head of the Moscow Garrison issued an order to place the guard of honour, popularly known as the "Number One Sentry", at the mausoleum.
 The guard of honour was disbanded following the Russian constitutional crisis of 1993, but was restored at the Tomb of the Unknown Soldier in Alexander Garden four years later.